ethereum/execution-spec-tests/docs/writing_tests/exception_tests.md

 ## Creating an Exception Test

-To test for an exception, the test can use either of the following types from `ethereum_test_tools` library:
+To test for an exception, the test can use either of the following types from `ethereum_test_exceptions` library:

 1. [`TransactionException`](../consuming_tests/exceptions.md#transactionexception): To be added to the `error` field of the `Transaction` object, and to the `exception` field of the `Block` object that includes the transaction; this exception type is used when a transaction is invalid, and therefore when included in a block, the block is expected to be invalid too.
 This is different from valid transactions where an exception during EVM execution is expected (e.g. a revert, or out-of-gas), which can be included in valid blocks.